About The Book

-To answer that question Bread and Circuses will take you down an ancient (and remarkably straight) road of discovery.
+We will take you down an ancient (and remarkably straight) road of discovery.
 It’s a road that, at times, will seem distant and foreign but will invariably lead home.
 Because almost anywhere you choose to call home the legacy of Rome has its roots buried deep into the bedrock of your modern life.
 Rome is everywhere, from the architecture of your town’s public buildings to the food in your pantry, and yes, even in your toilet.

 Sure, you’ve heard about Roman roads, sewers and government.
 But did you know the Ancient Romans invented fast food?
 And did you know they came up with central heating a good 1,800 years before we even thought to put radiators inside our homes?
 Then again, they also tried to make a horse a politician and washed their clothes in urine, so I wouldn’t give them too much credit.

-In Bread and Circuses, you’ll learn about great emperors, crazed emperors and the emperor who spent his entire reign trying to find the largest penis in Rome.
+You’ll learn about great emperors, crazed emperors and the emperor who spent his entire reign trying to find the largest penis in Rome.
 This thousand-year journey is brimming with bloodshed, twists and intrigue, amazing stories and an awful lot of cabbage.
 Gain an insight behind the scenes of perhaps the most contradictory civilisation in history.
 The Romans were a brutally efficient and merciless people who tore through Europe with unprecedented speed and violence, yet they also brought infrastructure, industry and indulgence.
 You’ll learn how they created great cities, full of prosperity and luxuries that seemed alien to the native people and simultaneously committed gross negligence that would make your HR department sweaty.